suntzuisafterU/B-SOID/README.md

 To run normally: `streamlit run main.py streamlit`

-To run the Streamlit app with an existing Pipeline file, run:
+To run the Streamlit app with an existing Pipeline file

+  - Linux: `streamlit run main.py streamlit -- -p /path/to/existing.pipeline`

-    `streamlit run main.py streamlit -- -p FullPathToMyExisting.pipeline`
+  - Windows: `streamlit run main.py streamlit -- -p 'C:\Path\to\existing.pipeline'`
+    - The single quotes are required on Windows because of backslash evaluation problems